gearsngenes/Atomic-Agentic/README.md

 # Atomic-Agentic

 Atomic-Agentic is a Python toolkit for building, orchestrating, and experimenting with agentic AI structures.
-It provides a set of modular agent classes and planning/orchestration tools, designed to be both powerful for advanced users and approachable for newcomers.
+It provides a framework to modularly build advanced design patterns with agents and perform advancedorchestration.
+This allows us to construct powerful architecture with agentic AI while also being approachable for newcomers.

 ## Mission Statement
-Atomic-Agentic is built around the philosophy that **agentic AI should exist in an Object-Oriented framework**.
+Atomic-Agentic is built around the philosophy that **agentic AI should exist in an Object-Oriented and Design-Pattern-centric framework**.
 That agents can and should exist as clear and distinct instances.
 If we can design them to abide: breaking down agent behaviors into modular, composable, and reusable classes that follow object-oriented programming (OOP) principles.
 This makes it easy to extend, customize, and orchestrate agents for complex workflows.

 This repository aims to: